 - Notice what you are doing as you are doing it and tune into your senses.
 When you are eating, notice the color, texture, and taste of the food.

 - Don’t feel that you need to fill up all your time with doing.
 Take some time to simply be.
 When your mind wanders to thinking, gently bring it back to your breath.

 - Recognize that thoughts are simply thoughts; you don’t need to believe them or react to them.

-- Notice where you tend to zone out (e.g., driving, emailing or texting, web surfing, feeding the dog, doing dishes, brushing teeth, etc.).
-Practise bringing more awareness to that activity.
+- Notice where you tend to zone out (e.g. driving, emailing or texting, web surfing, feeding the dog, doing dishes, brushing teeth, etc.).
+Practice bringing more awareness to that activity.

 To read the full list, click here.